-- 5.3.1 The functions of the lead director include, among others, the following: - (a) Serves as an intermediary between the Chairman and the other directors when necessary; - (b) Convenes and chairs meetings of the non-executive directors; and - (c) Contributes to the performance evaluation of the Chairman, as required. - 5.4 A director with a material interest in any transaction affecting the Corporation shall abstain from taking part in the deliberations of the same. - 5.5 The non-executive directors (NEDs) shall have separate periodic meetings with the external auditor and heads of the internal audit, compliance and risk functions, without any executive directors present to ensure that proper checks and balances are in place within the corporation.
+- 5.3.1 The functions of the lead independent director include, among others, the following: - (a) Serves as an intermediary between the Chairman and the other directors when necessary; - (b) Convenes and chairs meetings of the non-executive directors and/or independent directors without the presence of the executive directors; and - (c) Contributes to the performance evaluation of the Chairman, when and as required; - (d) Lead the independent directors at board meetings in raising queries and pursuing matters. - 5.4 A director with a material interest in any transaction affecting the Corporation shall abstain from taking part in the deliberations of the same. - 5.5 The non-executive directors (NEDs) shall have separate periodic meetings with the external auditor and heads of the internal audit, compliance and risk functions, without any executive directors present to ensure that proper checks and balances are in place within the corporation.
 The meetings shall be chaired by the lead independent director.